charlesbjohnson/docker-introduction/index.md

 - On OS X
   - Containers rely on capabilities that are only in the Linux kernel
-  - Need to use a Linux VM to host Docker, Boot2Docker (github.com/boot2docker/boot2docker) is typically used
+  - You must use a Linux VM to host Docker, Boot2Docker (github.com/boot2docker/boot2docker) is typically used
 - On Linux
-  - A kernel version 3.10+
+  - A kernel version 3.10+ is required
-  - Or 2.6.32-431 with backported kernel fixes
+  - Or 2.6.32-431 can work with backported kernel fixes
   - TL;DR Centos 6.5 can work with Docker, but 7+ is recommended

 ---